WeAreByteBridges/.github/profile/README.md

 ## Developer Opportunities

-[Your Organization Name] is open to part-time developers who are passionate about contributing to exciting projects.
+Byte Bridges is open to beginner developers who are passionate about contributing to exciting projects.
 Our project management system ensures a streamlined process:

 - **Project Management:** Projects are handled by our experienced management team.
 - **Task Assignment:** Projects are broken down into tasks and assigned to developers based on their expertise.